-Three things needed to happen to get this project started; Get permission from Jennifer (wife), a space to work, and the Mustang in Northern California.
+Three things needed to get this project started; Get permission from Jennifer (wife), a space to work, and the Mustang in Northern California.
 Jennifer agreed to let me start down this road, woo-hoo!
-The garage was cleaned up and reorganized to allow for a workspace and some storage.
+The garage was cleaned up and reorganized to allow for a workspace and storage.
 On September 9, 2019, Keith (father), Justin (brother), and I loaded the car onto a U-Haul car trailer.
 At 4 a.m., Justin and I started the drive up I-5 to Northern California.

 Mid-day, September 10, 2019, the restoration started...